NCAR/NHUG/docs/blog/posts/2024-03-04-vscode-jupyter.md

 ![Terminal](2024-03-04-vscode-jupyter/media/condaterminal.png)

+!!! info
-* **Info:** You can use the File Explorer to transfer files between your local machine and Derecho or Casper.
+    You can use the File Explorer to transfer files between your local machine and Derecho or Casper.
 Right click on the file and select *Download*.

 # Conda, Kernels, and Notebooks